Don Diablo: 2017: Past.Present.Future

-2018–present: Future and Forever
+2018–2023: Future and Forever

-On 19 January Don Diablo released the seventh single from Future, "People Say", with actor/songwriter, Paije Richardson.

-On 8 February he embarked on his sold out Future North American Tour, making stops at Los Angeles' Fonda Theatre and New York's Terminal 5, among others.
+On 19 January 2018, Diablo released the seventh single from Future, "People Say", with actor/songwriter, Paije Richardson.
+On 8 February, he embarked on his sold out Future North American Tour, making stops at Los Angeles' Fonda Theatre and New York's Terminal 5, among others.
 His second studio album, Future, was released via his label Hexagon on 9 February 2018.

-On 13 March he released the eighth single to Future entitled "Head Up" with singer James Newman.
-On 23 March he released the ninth single to FUTURE entitled "Believe", available on the deluxe edition (released same day) with actor/singer-songwriter Ansel Elgort.
+On 13 March, he released the eighth single to Future entitled "Head Up" with singer James Newman.
+On 23 March, he released the ninth single to FUTURE entitled "Believe", available on the deluxe edition (released same day) with actor/singer-songwriter Ansel Elgort.
 On 25 April he released the tenth single to FUTURE entitled "Give Me Love" with singer Calum Scott.

-On 15 October 2018 he ranked #1 as the world's most DJ-supported producer according to 1001Tracklists, a website logging DJ support from festival recordings, radio shows, and DJ mixes.
+On 15 October 2018, he ranked #1 as the world's most DJ-supported producer, according to 1001Tracklists, a website logging DJ support from festival recordings, radio shows, and DJ mixes.

-In 2018 Diablo released his first remix compilation "Reconstructions".
+In 2018, Diablo released his first remix compilation "Reconstructions".
 In 2021 he released "Reconstructions 2".
 The compilations include remixes he did for: Ed Sheeran, Rihanna, Madonna, Justin Bieber, Dua Lipa, Panic!
 At The Disco, Ellie Goulding, Mark Ronson, Miley Cyrus, Coldplay and others.

-On 18 September 2020 he launched Camp Kubrick with Denzel Chain, an 80s style inspired duo releasing the single "Johnny's Online".
+On 18 September 2020, he launched Camp Kubrick with Denzel Chain, an 80s style inspired duo releasing the single "Johnny's Online".

-On 20 March 2021 "Genesis by Don Diablo" was sold on NFT marketplace "SuperRare".

-On 9 April 2021 Diablo broke the primary sales record at SuperRare with his feature length NFT project "Destination Hexagonia".
+On 20 March 2021, "Genesis by Don Diablo" was sold on NFT marketplace "SuperRare".
+On 9 April 2021, Diablo broke the primary sales record at SuperRare with his feature length NFT project "Destination Hexagonia".

-On 11 June 2021 Diablo announced his partnership with environmental charity organization "Justdiggit" in collaboration with the United Nations.
+On 11 June 2021, Diablo announced his partnership with environmental charity organization "Justdiggit" in collaboration with the United Nations (not to be confused with the dance music act Uniting Nations).
 Their Stream-To-Regreen campaign kicked off with a collaboration between Don Diablo and Ty Dolla $ign.

-In July 2021 the second Star Wars x Don Diablo collectible launched in collaboration with Lucas Film, Disney and StockX.

-In 2021, Diablo collaborated with Trevor Jones and Alotta Money on a generative NFT project.
-"Ethereal" was sold on 11 August 2021.

-On 10 September 2021 Diablo released his album "FORΞVΞR" which included collaborations with: Ty Dolla $ign, Trevor Daniel, Jessie J, Galantis, Gucci Mane, Emeli Sandé, Nate Dogg, Andy Grammer and more.
+On July 2021, the second Star Wars x Don Diablo collectible launched in collaboration with Lucasfilm, Disney and StockX.
+On 10 September 2021, Diablo released his album "FORΞVΞR" which included collaborations with: Ty Dolla $ign, Trevor Daniel, Jessie J, Galantis, Gucci Mane, Emeli Sandé, Nate Dogg, Andy Grammer and more.
+On June 2021, Diablo was included in the Natively Digital Auction by Sotheby's Auction House with his work "INFINITΞ FUTURΞ".

-Diablo made his debut at Art Basel in Miami alongside Dutch artist duo DRIFT.
-Their collaboration "BLOCK UNIVΞRSΞ" was sold on the first day of the fair in conjunction with Pace Gallery.
-This marked the first of several collaborations with Dutch artist duo DRIFT.
-In 2022, the trio exhibited work in Venice, Italy at the Biennale and at Art Dubai.

-In June 2021, Diablo was included in the Natively Digital Auction by Sotheby's Auction House with his work "INFINITΞ FUTURΞ".
 His second work auctioned by Sotheby's, titled "HEXHIBIT III" was auctioned on 7 December 2021.
 The work was publicly premiered on the Museumplein in Amsterdam and then exhibited at the MOCO Museum, also in Amsterdam.

+2024-present: Aliases and collaborations

+On 19 January 2024, Diablo launched his lo-fi alias Lunar Lo-Fi, with the single "Eclipse".

+On 24 January 2025, Diablo launched his drum & bass alias "Control Alt Delete" (stylised "CONTROL ALT DΞLΞTΞ"), with the single "Maniac", a cover of Michael Sembello’s 80’s hit.
+On May 30, 2025, he released the single "Doing Nothin'" alongside Nelly Furtado; the song was an interpolated remix to Furtado's 2012 single "Parking Lot".